AlinaTendler/LHL-Project-1-SQL/starting_with_questions.md

 ### Answer:
 Visitors from USA order many security cameras, thermostats and smoke alarms.

-**Question 4: What is the top-selling product from each city/country?
-Can we find any pattern worthy of noting in the products sold?**

-SQL Queries:

-Answer:

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**